benstopford/YCSB/README.md

 ###[Work in progress]

-This is a port of YCSB (see full description of YCSB here: https://github.com/brianfrankcooper/YCSB/) which builds on the Thumbtack version to include automating the DB provisioning and installation using EC2.
+This is a fork of YCSB (see full description of YCSB here: https://github.com/brianfrankcooper/YCSB/) which builds on the Thumbtack version to include automating the DB provisioning and installation using EC2.

 This version is a prototype, still under development.
 Windows in not supported as a client OS.